wso2/docs-choreo-dev/en/docs/remote-apps/connect-remote-applications.md

 # Connect Remote Applications

-If you need to observe an external application that you have written in [Ballerina programming language](https://ballerina.io/), you can connect it to Choreo.
+If you need to observe an external application that you have written in the [Ballerina programming language](https://ballerina.io/), you can connect it to Choreo.

 ## Prerequisites